Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Abstract

 \section{Abstract}

-The representation of buoyancy-driven turbulence in Reynolds-averaged Navier--Stokes models remains unresolved, with no widely accepted standard formulation.
+The representation of buoyancy-driven turbulence in Reynolds-averaged Navier--Stokes (RANS) models remains unresolved, with no widely accepted standard formulation.
 A key difficulty is the lack of analytical guidance for incorporating buoyant effects, particularly under unstable stratification.
 This study derives an analytical solution of the standard $k$--$\omega$ model for Rayleigh--B\'enard convection in an infinite layer, where turbulent kinetic energy is generated solely by buoyancy.
-The solution provides explicit scaling relations among the Rayleigh ($\mathit{Ra}$), Prandtl ($\mathit{Pr}$), and Nusselt ($\mathit{Nu}$) numbers that capture the simulation trends: $\mathit{Nu} \sim \mathit{Ra}^{1/3}\mathit{Pr}^{1/3}$ for $\mathit{Pr} \ll 1$ and $\mathit{Nu} \sim \mathit{Ra}^{1/3}\mathit{Pr}^{-0.415}$ for $\mathit{Pr} \gg 1$.
+The solution provides explicit scaling relations among the Rayleigh ($\Ra$), Prandtl ($\Pran$), and Nusselt ($\Nu$) numbers that capture the simulation trends: $\Nu \sim \Ra^{1/3}\Pran^{1/3}$ for $\Pran \ll 1$ and $\Nu \sim \Ra^{1/3}\Pran^{-0.415}$ for $\Pran \gg 1$.
 This framework quantifies the discrepancies in the conventional buoyancy treatment and clarifies their origin.
-Informed by this analysis, the buoyancy-related modelling terms are reformulated to recover the measured $\mathit{Nu}$--$\mathit{Ra}$--$\mathit{Pr}$ trends.
+Informed by this analysis, the buoyancy-related modeling terms are reformulated to recover the measured trends: namely $\Nu \sim \Pran^{1/8}$ for $\Pran \ll 1$ and $\Nu \sim \Pran^{0}$ for $\Pran \gg 1$ at moderate $\Ra$.
 Only two dimensionless algebraic functions are introduced, which vanish in the absence of buoyancy, ensuring full compatibility with the standard closure.
 The corrected model is validated across a range of buoyancy-driven flows, including two-dimensional Rayleigh--B\'enard convection, internally heated convection in two configurations, unstably stratified Couette flow, and vertically heated natural convection with varying aspect ratios.
-Across all cases, it provides highly accurate predictions.
+Across all cases, the corrected model provides significantly improved predictions of mean temperature fields and turbulent heat flux distributions.